Since I arrived at Idaho over 20 years ago, it's become increasingly obvious

 I can advise students in either the Department of Biological

-and Computational Biology degree program, which is a function
+and Computational Biology degree program, which grew out of

-of the Initiative for Bioinformatics and Evolutionary Studies
+of the Institute for Bioinformatics and Evolutionary Studies,

 Pullman, Washington, home to Washington State University,